Emily Crane Linn has been with Canopy NWA since January 2016, when it was just a group of people who wanted to do something about helping refugees.

 Canopy has no say in which refugees are sent here, and by time they are vetted and approved to arrive here many have been through several years of processing.

 The United Nations defines a refugee as someone who has been forced from their country because of war, persecution or violence.
-More than 65 million people have been displaced around the world, the highest since World War II, according to the UN Refugee Agency.
+More than 65 million people have been displaced around the world in fiscal 2015, the highest since World War II, according to the UN Refugee Agency.

 The political unrest in Democratic Republic of Congo has led to the highest number of refugees in the US in 2016.
 Nearly 39,000 Muslim refugees entered the U.S. in fiscal 2016, the highest number on record, according to data from the State Department’s Refugee Processing Center.